Efficient Linearizability Checking for Actor-based Systems: Related Work

-A similar toolchain to ours, called Jepsen~\cite{kyle:blog,jepsen,jepsen:repo} (generates histories/traces) and its engine Knossos~\cite{jepsen:knossos} (generates schedules) is widely used to check key-value stores linearizability, black box fuzzing.
+\textbf{Checking Histories for Linearizability Violations.} As for the WGL algorithm implementations, there are several other than ours.
+A Go-implementation~\cite{linearizability:checker:go:porcupine} that requires invariants input by users to the tool, and another CPP implementation~\cite{linearizability:checker:cpp} that works on already output traces exist.
+A similar tool-chain to ours, called Jepsen~\cite{kyle:blog,jepsen,jepsen:repo} (generates histories/traces) and its engine Knossos~\cite{jepsen:knossos} (generates schedules) is widely used to check key-value stores linearizability, black box fuzzing.
 It needs significant amount of work from the user studying how the subject system works and then devises a test harness, which takes months of insightful work.
-It handles faults while our algorithms don't; although, they can if extended due to the model being readily prepared for simulating faults.
+It handles faults while our algorithms do not; although, they can if extended due to the model being readily prepared for simulating faults.
 LineUp~\cite{lineup}, Microsoft Research's primary C\#/.NET concurrent objects tester, existed for a long time and it is effective at exposing concurrent data structures linearizability violations.
-SAMC!~\cite{samc} is a model checking tool targeting message-reordering, crashes of processes, and reboots deep bugs in distributed systems.
-It requires semantic annotation to reduce the systematic exploration of state space.
-Our toolchain is similar in the sense that it uses the operational semantics to reduce the search space but without the need for users to manually enter annotations.

-Peter Alvaro's work on lineage driven fault injection~\cite{alvaro:lineage:driven:fault:injection}, consistency without borders~\cite{alvaro:consistency:borders}, Automating Failure Testing Research At Internet Scale~\cite{alvaro:failure:testing:internet:scale} was an inspiration in designing and steering our framework and its extensibility.
+\textbf{Fault Injection.} Peter Alvaro's work on lineage driven fault injection~\cite{alvaro:lineage:driven:fault:injection}, consistency without borders~\cite{alvaro:consistency:borders}, Automating Failure Testing Research At Internet Scale~\cite{alvaro:failure:testing:internet:scale} was an inspiration in designing and steering our framework and its extensibility.

+\textbf{Runtime Scheduling.} ARTful~\cite{artful-schedulers} is a model for user-defined schedulers targeting various high performance computing (HPC) systems.
+HPC systems, a specialized kind of distributed systems, usually experience some load balancing issues and this work allows users to regain control over wasted resources.
+Experiments in this work has been conducted on OpenMP~\cite{openmp} and Charm++~\cite{charm} runtime systems.

-Pluscal~\cite{pluscal} is an algorithm language that is used to specify distributed systems.
+\textbf{Specification Languages.} Pluscal~\cite{pluscal} is an algorithm language that is used to specify distributed systems.
 Users need to hand write models in this language to enable the runtime to check desired properties.